Sharma0Shivam/MPIN_analyzer/README.md

 2.Demographic-Based Analysis:

       - Analyzes MPIN usage patterns abased on their personal data such as their DOB,Wedding Anniversary or Spouse birthday .

 3.Date Format Handling (New Feature):

-    -The program now handles multiple date formats (e.g., dd-mm-yyyy, yyyy-mm-dd, mm/dd/yyyy etc.).
+    - The program now handles multiple date formats (e.g., dd-mm-yyyy, yyyy-mm-dd, mm/dd/yyyy etc.).
 The program automatically identifies and processes the date format, ensuring it correctly interprets the input.
 However there are some limitations as no third party libraries are used:

     - It assumes the most common format used in India which is dd/mm/yyyy.